josdavidmo/meiko_etl_challenge/README.md

-# meiko_etl_challenge
+# Meiko ETL Challenge

 Hi!
-Thanks for give me the opportunity to make this test, I am so glad to show what I can do and I hope it fills your expectations.
+Thanks a lot for give me the opportunity to make this test, I am so glad to show what I can do and I hope it fills your expectations.
 This project is divided in three main parts:

 1. Docker.
 Docker solution is complete and working.
 You can change passwords and usernames in movies.env file.
 2. Backend.
 Backend solution was made in Django.
 Please refer to submodule to see documentation.